Zekun Wang

 Research Interests

 I am deeply interested in the way we, particularly children, acquire and derive novel knowledge from past learned experiences (limited data) and then transfer far.
-Such learning scheme posts a stark contrast to the current machine learning paradigm, which is data-hungry and “modeling”, where “learning” is an active, interactive, efficient, adaptive and creative process.
-As a result, I’m interested in exploring the following fundemental questions:
+Such learning scheme posts a stark contrast to the current deep learning paradigm, which is data-hungry and “modeling”, where “learning” is an active, interactive, efficient, adaptive and creative process.
+My research interests are exploring these fundemental limitations in deep learning and machine learning using approaches inspired by human cognitive functions.
+I’m interested in exploring the following fundemental questions:

 - Compositionality: One of the key component that I deemed essential that enabled us to learn fast and be creative.
 My hypothesis is that our mind creates heuristics to search and compose past knowledge (or parts of) to create the best fit for current understanding.
 Consider the example of learning math.
 In principle, if one knows how to perform elementary arithmetic, then one should can derive calculus, linear algebra, and so on.
 However, such derivation may never arrive without proper “kicks”, or the right heuristics.
 I’m interested 1. how we can develop a compositional memory and 2. how we can learn the best “kicks” for knowledge composition.